 For questions regarding the application or the application process, contact the College of Pharmacy Office of Student Affairs at PharmD@uic.edu or by calling (312) 996-7242.

 Part 3: Complete the UIC College of Pharmacy Supplemental Application

-- Provide all information and complete all questions required by PharmCAS as well as the UIC College of Pharmacy specific questions located in the Program Materials section of the PharmCAS application, it is here where the campus selection question, Chicago or Rockford, will appear.
+- Provide all information and complete all questions required by PharmCAS as well as the UIC College of Pharmacy specific questions located in the Program Materials section of the PharmCAS application Here you will select which campus you are applying for (Chicago or Rockford).